 My door is always open, so please feel free to pop in any time for a chat!

-Kia Ora - my name is Kelsey White and I am in Room 19 this year.
+Kia Ora - my name is Kelsey and I am in Room 19.

 I have lived in Hamilton my whole life and moved to Te Awamutu in 2018 after completing my studies at the University of Waikato.
 I began my teaching career at Maihiihi School and am now continuing it at TAPS.